Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![sentiment]({{< baseurl >}}/images/sentiment.png)

-Next, the happiness score for every villain in the Marvel network was found.
+Next, the happiness score for every villain in the Marvel network is found.
 Below are displayed both the top 10 villains with the highest happiness score and the top 10 villains with the lowest happiness score.

 ![sentiment]({{< baseurl >}}/images/happiness_score.png)